Jeli120528/Python_Coursework/README.md

 1. Ensure you have Python installed on your machine.
 2. Clone this repository.
 3. Navigate to the repository folder.
+4. Install the required packages using the command:
+    ```sh
+    pip install -r requirements.txt
+    ```
-4. Run the application using the command:
+5. Run the application using the command:
     ```sh
     python contact_book.py
     ```